-Charged particles of moderate mass traversing a medium, apart from losing energy to the electrons in the medium, interact also with the nuclei in the medium.
+Charged particles of moderate mass traversing a medium, apart from loosing energy to the electrons in the medium, interact also with the nuclei in the medium.
 They cannot transfer energy to them because the nuclei are much heavier than the electrons and the energy transfer, as we have seen, is inversely proportional to the target mass.
-However, they do 'feel' the Coulomb field of the nuclei and because the nuclei are a lot heavier than them, they scatter transversely in the field of the nuclei.
-The elementary process for one such a scatter is well understood since more than a hundred years ago and it is described by the Rutherford formula.
-However, one has to take in to account that a charged particle moving in a medium will undergo a large number of such scatters in a process which is stochastic in nature and it is called Multiple Coulomb Scattering.
+However, they do 'feel' the Coulomb field of the nuclei and because the nuclei are a lot heavier than them they scatter transversely in the field of the nuclei.
+The elementary process for one such a scatter is well known and it is described by the Rutherford formula.
+However, one has to take in to account that a charged particle moving in a medium will undergo a large number of collisions in a process which is stochastic in nature and it is called Multiple Coulomb Scattering.

-From the experimental physics point of view one needs to be able to compute how much a charged particle beam is going to diffuse when it goes through a medium.
+From the experimental physic point of view one needs to be able to compute how much a charge particle beam is going to diffuse when it goes through a medium.
 Clearly, due to this effect, one expects that even a pencil beam of infinitely small cross section passing through a medium of some thickness, will diffuse.
 At the exit point its spacial distribution will be Gaussian due to the stochastic nature of the scatters but it will have non-Gaussian tails due to the Rutherford formula as shown in Fig. 7.